 Evelyn Abayaah, Program Director, International Programs and Advisory Services

-Evelyn Abayaah, MS HMP, is a Project Director at Massachusetts General Hospital (MGH) Cancer Center, managing mostly the MGH CC/Carebridge Collaboration as well other Cancer Center international projects and Network Development/ Business planning projects.
+Evelyn Abayaah, MS HMP, is a Program Director at Massachusetts General Hospital (MGH) Cancer Center, managing mostly the MGH CC/Carebridge Collaboration as well other Cancer Center international projects and Network Development/ Business planning projects.
 Her previous roles have included Performance Improvement in the Center for Quality and Safety and Operational Efficiency projects in the operating room.
 Evelyn earned her Master’s of Science in Health Management and Policy and her Bachelors of Science in Health Education at the University of Massachusetts, Lowell.
-Evelyn Chairs the Association of Multicultural Members of Partners.
+Evelyn is the former chair of the Association of Multicultural Members of Partners.

 Michael Sandman: Service Corp of Retired Executives